-CHM 3220: Instrumental Methods of Analysis (7)
+CHM 3220: Instrumental Methods of Analysis (4)

 A continuation of quantitative analytical chemistry to include utilization of modern analytical instrumentation for chemical analysis in organic and inorganic chemistry.
 Emphasis on absorption spectroscopy, gas and liquid chromatography, electrical methods, and non-aqueous studies.
-Three class hours, six laboratory hours.
+Three class hours and three laboratory hours.
+Course is offered in alternate years.